-- ----> Primary rainbow is formed due to two refractions and one total internal reflection of light falling on the raindrops.
+----> Primary rainbow is formed due to two refractions and one total internal reflection of light falling on the raindrops.
 In the primary rainbow, the red colour is on the convex side and violet on the concave side.
-Primary rainbow has an angular width of 2° at an average angle of elevation of 41°. - ----> Secondary rainbow is formed due to two refractions and two internal reflections of light falling on rain drops.
-The order of colour on the secondary rainbow is in the reverse order and has an angular width of 3.5° at an average elevation of 52.75°.
-Secondary rainbow is less intense than primary rainbow.
+Primary rainbow has an angular width of 2° at an average angle of elevation of 41°.

-Theory of Colours: Colour is the sensation perceived by the rods in the eye due to light.
+----> Secondary rainbow is formed due to two refractions and two internal reflections of light falling on rain drops.
+The order of colour on the secondary

-Primary Colours: The spectral colours blue, green and red are called primary colours because all the colours can be produced by mixing these in proper proportion.
+Theory of Colours : Colour is the sensation perceived by the rods in the eye due to light.

+Primary Colours : The spectral colours blue, green and red are called primary colours because all the colours can be produced by mixing these in proper proportion.
 Blue + Red + Green = White

-Secondary Colours: The colour produced by mixing any two primary colours is called a secondary colour.
+Secondary Colours : The colour produced by mixing any two primary colours is called a secondary colour.
 There are three secondary colours yellow, magenta and cyan as